Bereavement and Mourning

 Shmira (Keeping Watch)

-- To ensure k’vod ha-met (respect for the dead), Jewish tradition encourages that the body of the deceased is attended constantly prior to burial.
+To ensure k’vod ha-met (respect for the dead), Jewish tradition encourages that the body of the deceased is attended constantly before burial.
 Customarily, a shomer (guardian) is engaged through the funeral home, although it is preferable for shomrim to be members of the family or friends of the deceased.
 As the shomer guards the body, tehillim (psalms) are recited.

-- The principle of k’vod ha-met dictates against routine autopsies as a desecration of the body.
-Autopsy is permitted, however, when required by secular law or under circumstances where medical knowledge may be gained to help the living.
+The principle of k’vod ha-met dictates against routine autopsies as a desecration of the body.
+An autopsy is permitted, however, when required by secular law or under circumstances where medical knowledge may be gained to help the living.

-- Pursuant to the principle of pekuach nefesh (saving a life), there is not greater mitzvah then to bring healing to the living.
+Pursuant to the principle of pekuach nefesh (saving a life), there is no greater mitzvah than to bring healing to the living.
 Thus, the donation of an organ of the deceased for transplant is not only permissible but also mandated by the Conservative Movement.
 Organ donation cards are available at the synagogue offices.

-- Cremation is not consistent with the principle of k’vod ha-met.
-Accordingly, cremation is forbidden under Jewish law.
-The clergy of the synagogue therefore, may not officiate at a service involving the burial of ashes.
-However, the clergy may officiate at services in the funeral home or at memorial services at a later date.
+Cremation is not consistent with the principle of k’vod ha-met.
+Accordingly, cremation has traditionally been forbidden under Jewish law.
+Still, the clergy of the synagogue may officiate at services where there has been a cremation.
+Cremated remains, however, may not be present in the synagogue building/sanctuaries.

 Tahara (Ritual Cleansing and Purification)

-- The principle of k’vod ha-met prescribes that the deceased is washed and cleansed in accordance with a ritual (tahara) venerated by long Jewish tradition marked by the recitation of prayer and Psalms.
-Customarily, appropriate personnel in the funeral home are engaged to perform this mitzvah.
+The principle of k’vod ha-met prescribes that the deceased is washed and cleansed following a ritual (tahara) venerated by a long Jewish tradition marked by the recitation of prayer and Psalms.
+Customarily, appropriate personnel in the funeral home or local hevrei kadisha (burial societies) are engaged to perform this mitzvah.

 Halbasha (Burial Attire)

-- Similarly, the casket (aron) must permit natural processes to occur.
+Similarly, the casket (aron) must permit natural processes to occur.
 Thus, the casket must be made wholly of wood.
-Neither nails nor metal of any kind may be utilized.
+Neither nails nor metal of any kind are traditionally utilized.
 Again, Jewish tradition emphasizes the inherent equality of all persons in death.
 This is not a time for expressions of ostentation.
 Simplicity is encouraged in the selection of a casket.

 Visitation and Display

-- Judaism encourages us to remember the deceased as they were in life.
-Therefore, the practice of visitation in the funeral home prior to the day of the funeral is contrary to Jewish law.
+Judaism encourages us to remember the deceased as they were in life.
+Therefore, the practice of visitation in the funeral home before the day of the funeral is contrary to Jewish law.
 Likewise, any display of the body or “open casket” is alien to Jewish tradition.

 Kriah (Rending the Garment)

-- The act of rending a garment by a mourner is a visible sign of grief.
-Immediately prior to the funeral service, as the garment is torn, the Rabbi leads the mourners in the recitation of a blessing.
+The act of rending a garment by a mourner is a visible sign of grief.
+Immediately before the funeral service, as the garment is torn, the clergyperson leads the mourners in the recitation of a blessing.

 Onen (The Bereaved)